-The best smart home devices can let you turn your lights on from your smartphone, stream music to a speaker using Alexa (or Google Assistant,) lock your doors remotely, clean your house, and much more.
+The best smart home devices can let you turn your lights on from your smartphone, stream music to a speaker using Alexa (or Google Assistant or Siri,) lock your doors remotely, clean your house, and much more.

 But smart home devices are about more than just convenience.
 They can also help you save on heating and energy costs, create routines or notify you when there's an emergency.